zigbeer/zigbee-shepherd/README.md

 zigbee-shepherd has carried many network managing things for you, i.e., storing(/reloading) connected devices and endpoints records to(/from) the built-in database, permission of device joining, endpoints binding, and indications of device incoming and leaving.

-This gateway solution also works well with the ZigBee ZCL application framework - [**_zive_**](https://github.com/zigbeer/zive) to help developers build zigbee application with a real endpoint firmed on the coordinator.
+This gateway solution also works well with the ZigBee ZCL application framework - [**_zive_**](https://github.com/zigbeer/zive) to help developers build zigbee application with a real endpoint on the coordinator.
 With **_zive_**, third-parties can independently make their zigbee applications as plugins without knowing of the z-stack behavior.
-The concept of plugin is really cool.
-When you like a zigbee IAS (Intruder Alarm System) application on your gateway, just download the plugin and register it to zigbee-shepherd, and now you have an IAS service at your home in seconds.
+The concept of the plugin is really cool.
+When you want a zigbee IAS (Intruder Alarm System) application on your gateway, just download the plugin and register it to zigbee-shepherd, and now you have an IAS service at your home in seconds.
 (I'm now working on a CIE (Control and Indicating Equipment) plugin for the zigbee IAS application.)

 zigbee-shepherd provides a nice environment for front-end and back-end web developers to use their familiar language - _**JavaScript**_, to build ZigBee applications.
-With node.js, they can have their own RESTful APIs to bring ZigBee machines to web world, can push machines to the cloud, can have a great machine database, can create an account system, and can build any fascinating GUI and dashboard with many cool UI frameworks.
+With node.js, you can have your own RESTful APIs to bring ZigBee machines to web world, push machines to the cloud, have a great machine database, create an account system, and build any fascinating GUI and dashboard with many cool UI frameworks.
 With zigbee-shepherd, now web developers can do a lot of IoT things with ZigBee!
-It brings opportunities for app developers as well as opens another way of implementing IoT applications with ZigBee devices.
+It brings opportunities for app developers as well as opening another way of implementing IoT applications with ZigBee devices.

 Let's do something fun with ZigBee!
 I hope you enjoy it!